sumayyanaseem/VirtualTradingApplication/res/DESIGN-README.txt

 ******************************************************************************************************************************************************************
 TradingMVC.java is the starting point of application.

-Objects of model, view and controller are created as described below:
-View object is used to display output messages to user.
+Text based UI's View object - displays output messages to user.
 It uses System.out stream.
+GUI based view object - creating frames, generates panels, displays pop ups.
 Controller takes user input and uses view Object to display messages to user.
 Hence, controller Object is created using System.in stream and view Object.
 Controller has model object as one of the parameters(Here we are using the composition technique).